-Australian UAV (AUAV) is the country’s largest professional drone services provider, with licensed operators undertaking work in every state each month.
+AUAV is Australia’s first national-scale drone data services provider, with licensed operators undertaking work in every state each month.
 Our core businesses are aerial mapping/survey and aerial inspection of assets and infrastructure.

 Regardless of the method, in both cases a 3D point cloud or digital terrain model is the result, and either can be delivered by AUAV.
 Being impartial to any specific technology, we will recommend the most suitable and cost-effective approach depending on the project requirements.

-LIDAR (or LiDAR) is a form of 3D scanning using a laser rangefinder.
-Depending on who you ask, the name either means “Light Detection And Ranging” or “Light Radar”.
-A LIDAR sensor fires out thousands of laser rays per second in a scanning pattern, rapidly sampling distances through its arc of movement.
+LiDAR is a form of 3D scanning using a laser rangefinder.
+Depending on who you ask, the name either means ‘Light Detection And Ranging’ or ‘Light Radar’.
+A LiDAR sensor fires out thousands of laser rays per second in a scanning pattern, rapidly sampling distances through its arc of movement.

-From an academic standpoint there is a good paper here studying the cumulative effects of different variables in airborne LIDAR, and another here, the latter concluding the accuracy range as being 15-37cm as a general rule of thumb.
+From an academic standpoint there is a good paper here studying the cumulative effects of different variables in airborne LiDAR, concluding the accuracy range as being 15-37cm as a general rule of thumb.

 3D Point Cloud Data

 The output of a LiDAR scanner is a dense cloud of 3D points.
 Sometimes a lot of effort and human judgement is required to turn the raw data from the sensor into an accurate 3D model, but assuming this has been done sufficiently well then the end product is a good representation of the area being scanned (accurate to sub-centimetre in the case of terrestrial LiDAR, or approximately 15-20cm in the case of aerial LiDAR).